tidymodels/tidymodels.org/start/tuning/index.html.md

 toc-title: ""
 css: ../styles.css
 include-after-body: ../repo-actions-delete.html
+r-packages:
+  - tidymodels
+  - rpart
+  - rpart.plot
+  - vip
+  - kableExtra
+  - future
+  - here
 ---

 ## Introduction {#intro}

 Some model parameters cannot be learned directly from a data set during model training; these kinds of parameters are called **hyperparameters**.
 Some examples of hyperparameters include the number of predictors that are sampled at splits in a tree-based model (we call this `mtry` in tidymodels) or the learning rate in a boosted tree model (we call this `learn_rate`).
 Instead of learning these kinds of hyperparameters during model training, we can *estimate* the best values for these values by training many models on resampled data sets and exploring how well all these models perform.
 This process is called **tuning**.

-To use code in this article,  you will need to install the following packages: rpart, rpart.plot, tidymodels, and vip.
+To use code in this article,  you will need to install the following packages: future, here, kableExtra, rpart, rpart.plot, tidymodels, and vip.

 ::: {.cell layout-align="center"}